szTheory/streakable/README.md

 end
 ```

 I want to track how many days in a row that each user wrote a post.
-I just have to add <code>streakable</code> to the model:
+I just have to include <code>streakable</code> in the model:

 ```ruby
 class User < ActiveRecord::Base